joshrotenberg/tower-resilience/CONTRIBUTING.md

 ### Code Standards

+- Published crates use Rust 2021 edition (MSRV 1.64.0, matching Tower's MSRV policy)
-- Follow Rust 2024 edition idioms
+- Root workspace uses Rust 2024 edition for development
+- When adding new crates, use `edition = "2021"` in their Cargo.toml
 - All public APIs must have doc comments
 - Run `cargo fmt` before committing
 - Ensure `cargo clippy` passes with `-D warnings`